 Is the interior of your home in desperate need of a good painting?
 Are you putting off painting your rooms because you know it is a major task and you just can’t find the motivation?
 Are you one of those people who would rather go watch the grass grow or pick weeds instead of painting?
-Have you placed paint swatches on your walls and they have been that way for over a year?
-That last one is me!
-I had to get my room painted before Christmas because I had those paint swatches on the walls last Christmas!
-I had not realized how long those paint samples were on the walls.
-I am super excited to share how to easily paint walls in your home and you won’t believe how easy it really is.
+You can easily paint walls and I am here to share how to paint a room.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

 Before you begin to paint a room, you need to select a paint color, and this process can be very overwhelming.
 I start by testing paint colors on my walls so I can get a better idea of the color and how it will look in my room.